confetti-framework/docs/validation.md

 #### Size

+The field under validation must have a size matching the given value.

     // Validate that a provided integer equals 10... val.Verify("age", rule.Integer{}, rule.Size{Len: 120}),

     // Validate that an slice has exactly 5 elements...